-- h) Bring the LH motion control lever into the neutral position.
-Adjust LH pump control rod length by rotating the double nuts on the rod in the appropriate direction until the wheels slightly creep in reverse.
+- h) Bring the RH motion control lever into the neutral position.
+Adjust RH pump control rod length by rotating the double nuts on the rod in the appropriate direction until the wheels slightly creep in reverse.
 (See Figure 17) Move the motion control lever to the reverse position and while applying slight pressure to the lever allow the reverse indicator spring to bring the levers back to neutral.
-The wheel must stop turning or slightly creep in reverse.
-When adjustment is complete, tighten lock nuts onto ball joints. - i) Bring the RH motion control lever into the neutral position.
-Adjust the RH pump control rod length by rotating the tracking adjustment knob in the appropriate direction until the wheels slightly creep in reverse.
+The wheel must stop turning or slightly creep in reverse. - i) When adjustment is complete, re-tighten lock nuts onto ball joints at Rear of the RH pump control linkage (See Figure 17). - j) Bring the LH motion control lever into the neutral position.
+Adjust the LH pump control rod length by rotating the tracking adjustment knob in the appropriate direction until the wheels slightly creep in reverse.
 Move the motion control lever to the reverse position and while applying slight pressure to the lever allow the reverse indicator spring to bring the levers back to neutral.
-The wheel must stop turning or slightly creep in reverse.
-See Figure 17. - j) Shut off unit.
+The wheel must stop turning or slightly creep in reverse (See Figure 17). - k) Shut off unit.
 Remove jumper wire from wire harness connector and plug connector into seat switch.

-5.2.14 Caster pivot bearings pre-load adjustment.

-Remove dust cap from caster and tighten nyloc nut until washers are flat and back off 1/4 of a turn to properly set the pre-load on the bearings.
+- 5.2.14 Caster pivot bearings pre-load adjustment. - Remove dust cap from caster and tighten nyloc nut until washers are flat and back off 1/4 of a turn to properly set the pre-load on the bearings.
 If disassembled, make sure the spring washers are reinstalled as shown in Figure 18.

-CASTER ADJUSTMENT
+FIGURE 18 CASTER ADJUSTMENT